Closing Update & Carta Transition (Updated July 2nd)

 You received an invitation to view your shares in Carta.
 The last Carta invites went out in late February 2019, and cover most (but not all) of those who transitioned/invested by December 31st, 2018.
 To see if you received an invitation, please search your email (including promotions and spam folders) for an email from carta.com.

 You received an email from Legion M stating that your investment has processed.
-These emails went out on May 16th, 2019, and primarily went to individuals who invested since January 1st, 2019.
+These emails went out in batches on May 16th, June 7th, and July 2nd.
 To find this notice, please search for an email from firstname.lastname@example.org that has the subject line “Your Legion M Investment has Processed”.

 WHAT IS A REGISTERED TRANSFER AGENT?